jina-ai/jina/README.md

     jina hub push embed_img
     jina hub push match_img
     ```
-   You will get three Hub Executors that can be used via Sandbox, Docker container or the source.
+   You will get three Hub Executors that can be used via Sandbox, Docker container or source code.

 <p align="center">
 <a href="https://docs.jina.ai"><img src="https://github.com/jina-ai/jina/blob/master/.github/images/readme-hub-push.png?raw=true" alt="Jina hub push gives you the sandbox" width="70%"></a>
 </p>

-4. In particular, sandbox hosts your Executor on Jina Cloud and allows you to play with it from local:
+4. In particular, Sandbox hosts your Executor on Jina Cloud and allows you to use it from your local machine:
     ```python
     from docarray import DocumentArray
     from jina import Flow